Server lifecycle

 Used

 A server is already used and cannot be used in a new provisioning process in the current state.
+A server cannot be manually changed to used and should not manually be changed to another state from used.
+This is an automatically set state.

 Registering